Talk to most experts in the industry these days and they'll tell you, it's not just about the THC, but the terpenes.

 The world of terpenoids is as vast as it is scientific.
-If you're interested in learning the basics of terpenoids and how they are essential to the therapeutic applications of marijuana, continue reading.
+There are so many interesting details about the basics of terpenoids and how they are essential to the therapeutic applications of marijuana.
 Strap in, put on your I <3 Terpenoids shirt, and get ready for the chemical thrill of a lifetime.

 When faced with the question “What are terpenoids?” there is a straightforward answer, yet, due to its scientific nature, it’s not exactly user-friendly.